Shaftesbury Park Estate: Buildings and townscape

 The estate was built between 1873 and 1877 and comprises about 1,200 two-storey houses with gardens laid out in wide tree-lined streets.
 The estate houses are of four basic types or classes distinguished by the number of rooms (only the highest class originally had bathrooms).
 The street elevations are varied slightly to avoid monotony, creating generally attractive street frontages.

 They are consistently of stock brick with red brick dressings and pitched slate roofs, which gives the estate a sense of identity and distinctiveness.
 The grid layout, with streets of varying lengths but always straight (except Eversleigh Road, which is aligned with the railway embankment), allows for easy movement throughout the estate.
 There is a sense of formality in the townscape arising from the grid layout and the repetition in the building frontages.

 The Peabody Trust owns most of the estate, but many homes are already privately owned, and the number continues to rise as the Trust gradually releases more units for sale.

+Governance

+The Shaftesbury Park Estate is part of the Battersea constituency for elections to the House of Commons of the United Kingdom.

+The Shaftesbury Park Estate is covered by the Shaftesbury and Queenstown ward for elections to Wandsworth London Borough Council.